Roberto Arlt: Biography

 During his lifetime, however, Arlt was best known for his "Aguafuertes" ("Etchings"), the result of his contributions as a columnist - between 1928 and 1942 - to the Buenos Aires daily "El Mundo".
 Arlt used these columns to comment, in his characteristically forthright and unpretentious style, on the peculiarities, hypocrisies, strangeness, and beauty of everyday life in Argentina's capital.
 These articles included occasional exposés of public institutions, such as the juvenile justice system ("Escuela primaria de delincuencia", 26–29 September 1932) or the Public Health System.
 Some of the "Aguafuertes" were collected in two volumes under the titles Secretos femeninos.
 Aguafuertes inéditas and Tratado de delincuencia.
 Aguafuertes inéditas which were edited by Sergio Olguín and published by Ediciones 12 and Página/12 in 1996.

 Between March and May 1930, Arlt wrote a series of "Aguafuertes" as a correspondent to "El Mundo" in Rio de Janeiro.
 In 1935 he spent nearly a year writing as he traveled throughout Spain and North Africa, on the eve of the Spanish Civil War.
 At the time of his death, Arlt was hoping to be sent to the United States as a correspondent.

 Worn out and exhausted after a lifetime of hardships, he died from a stroke on July 26, 1942.
 His coffin was lowered from his apartment by an operated crane, an ironic end, considering his bizarre stories.

 Arlt has been massively influential on Latin American literature, including the 1960s "Boom" generation of writers such as Gabriel García Márquez.
 "Let's say, modestly, that Arlt is Jesus Christ," propounded Roberto Bolaño.
 Analogues in English literature are those who avoid literary 'respectability' by writing about the poor, the criminal and the mad: writers like William Burroughs, Iceberg Slim, and Irvine Welsh.
 Arlt, however, predated all of them.
 He is widely considered to be one of the founders of the modern Argentine novel; among those contemporary writers who claim to have been influenced by Arlt are Abelardo Castillo, Ricardo Piglia and César Aira.
 At least two Argentine movies were based on his novels, Los siete locos (1974) and El juguete rabioso (1985).
 Peter Damian Bellis, an editor of the independent press River Boat Books of Minneapolis, became resolved to make Los siete locos and Los lanzallamas available together in English translation.
 Although a plan to publish the two closely linked novels in the same volume initially proved unfeasible, The Seven Madmen and The Flamethrowers, respectively translated by Naomi Lindstrom and Larry Riley, appeared simultaneously in July 2018.
 River Boat's combined edition of both novels eventually appeared in January 2022 under the title Madmen in Revolt.
+In 2002 Duke University Press published Mad Toy translated and introduced by Michele McKay Aynesworth.